Tyler491/pawstocare/README.md

 * bootstrap
 * Jasmine Unit Testing
 * PHP and DB integration
-* User Lggin with Encryption and Salt
+* User Loggin with Encryption and Salt